replica47/acode-plugin-snippets/readme.md

 # Acode Plugin Snippet (forked)
 **Note:** *I own no rights to the source code forked.
 This is a fork meant for my own educational purposes.
-I am trying to learn how to build a working plugin for Acode text editor.*
+I am learning how to build a working plugin for the Acode text editor.*

 ----